-- Click the Time animation toggle to On.
+- In the layer options pane, move the Time animation toggle button to the right.

-- From the Time field drop-down list, choose the column that contains the date and time information you want to animate.
+- From the Time field drop-down menu, choose the column in your data that contains the date and time information you want to animate.

-The drop-down list only displays columns that contain temporal data.
+The drop-down menu only displays columns that contain temporal data.

-In the Contents pane, a small clock icon appears beside the layer name to indicate that time animation is enabled.
+On the layer card, a small clock icon appears beside the layer name to indicate that time animation is enabled.

 The time slider appears on the map, using the default options.
-You can configure the time slider to change the animation speed and time interval; see Configure the time slider.
+You can configure the time slider to change the animation speed and time interval; see Configure the time slider for more information.